kdeldycke/awesome-engineering-team-management/readme.md

 - [Why It's Easier to Manage 4 People Than It Is to Manage 1 Person](https://staysaasy.com/management/2020/07/24/Managing-One-Person.html) - “Avoid at all costs the combination of: new manager, 1 report, report is new-to-industry, manager is not a subject-matter expert.”
 - [Going from Developer to Manager.
 What should I know or learn?](https://news.ycombinator.com/item?id=18823616)
 - [How to be a Manager – A step-by-step guide to leading a team](https://getweeklyupdate.com/manager-guide) - A full, detailed guide on modern management practices.
-- [Responsibility vs. accountability](https://news.ycombinator.com/item?id=21892816) - The biggest difference between manager (accountable) and engineers (responsible): “‘Bad things’ happen for the person accountable, whereas the person responsible can move on to the next project.”
+- [Responsibility vs. accountability](https://news.ycombinator.com/item?id=21892816) - The biggest difference between manager (accountable) and engineers (responsible): “'Bad things' happen for the person accountable, whereas the person responsible can move on to the next project.”
 - “It is a job where your goal is to try disappoint people most slowly.” ([source](https://news.ycombinator.com/item?id=18222488)).
 - “So the trick is basically to put them (your direct reports) in charge, not you.
 You have the supporting role, they can request things from you.
 But the goal needs to be very clear.” ([source](https://news.ycombinator.com/item?id=23973859)) - A recipe on how to work with your direct reports, from a section of [7 habits of highly effective people](https://amzn.com/B01069X4H0/?tag=kevideld-20).